 We value our inventories, which consist primarily of general consumer merchandise held for sale, at the lower of cost or market.
 Cost is determined on the first-in, first-out method and includes the cost of merchandise and freight.
 A periodic review of inventory quantities on hand is performed in order to determine if inventory is properly stated at the lower of cost or market.
 Factors related to current inventories, such as future consumer demand and fashion trends, current aging, current and anticipated retail markdowns or wholesale discounts, and class or type of inventory, are analyzed to determine estimated net realizable values.
 Criteria we use to quantify aging trends includes factors such as average selling cycle and seasonality of merchandise, the historical rate at which merchandise has sold below cost during the average selling cycle, and inventory currently priced below its original cost.
 A provision is recorded to reduce the cost of inventories to its estimated net realizable value, if required.
-Net inventories as of January 31, 2007 and January 31, 2006 totaled \$154.4 million and \$140.4 million, representing 17.2% and 18.2% of total assets, respectively.
+Net inventories as of January 31, 2008 and January 31, 2007 totaled \$171.9 million and \$154.4 million, representing 15.0% and 17.2% of total assets, respectively.
 Any significant unanticipated changes in the risk factors noted within this report could have a significant impact on the value of our inventories and our reported operating results.

-Adjustments to reserves related to the net realizable value of our inventories are primarily based on the market value of our physical inventory at January 31, 2007 and recent historical trends.
+Adjustments to reserves related to the net realizable value of our inventories are primarily based on the market value of our physical inventories and recent historical trends.
+Our physical inventories are performed as of June 30, 2007 and January 31, 2008.
 Our estimates generally have been accurate and our reserve methods have been applied on a consistent basis.
 We expect the amount of our reserves to increase over time as we expand our store base and accordingly, related inventories.